MengZhou122/Hyper-Garage-Sale/README.md

 ## Getting Started

-This project is a Smartphone application to publish garage sale information.
+This project is a Smartphone application to publish and share garage sale information.

 1. After loading the project into IDE, click 'get packages' which is highlighted under the toolbar to load packages and libraries.